Meatloaf

 Meatloaf is a dish of ground meat combined with other ingredients, formed into the shape of a loaf, then baked or smoked.
 It may be hand-formed on a baking tray or pan-formed in a loaf pan.
 It is usually made with ground beef, although ground lamb, pork, veal, venison, poultry, and seafood are also used, sometimes in combination.
 Vegetarian adaptations of meatloaf may use imitation meat or pulses.

 The cooked meatloaf can be sliced like a loaf of bread to make individual portions.
-It can easily become dry; therefore, various techniques exist to keep the dish moist, like mixing in bread crumbs and egg, covering it with sauce, wrapping it, or using moisture-enhancing ingredients in the mixture, such as filling it with fatty meats, cheeses, or vegetables.
+It can easily become dry; therefore, various techniques exist to keep the dish moist, like mixing in bread crumbs and eggs, covering it with sauce, wrapping it, or using moisture-enhancing ingredients in the mixture, such as filling it with fatty meats, cheeses, or vegetables.

 History

-Meatloaf is a traditional Slovak, German, Czech, Nordic, and Flemish dish, and it is a cousin to the meatball in Dutch cuisine.
+Meatloaf is a traditional Austrian, Slovak, German, Czech, Nordic, and Flemish dish, and it is a cousin to the meatball in Dutch cuisine.

 North American meatloaf has its origins in scrapple, a mixture of ground pork and cornmeal served by German-Americans in Pennsylvania since colonial times.
 Meatloaf in the contemporary American sense did not appear in cookbooks until the late 19th century.